 Can I take them with other medications?

 You can in many cases.
-But it is vital to let your doctor know during completion of the questionnaire if you are using any other medicinal items.
+But it is vital to let your doctor know during consultation if you are using any other medicinal items.

 What’s the difference between the medications?